For your convenience, the Circulation Desk at BLS library lends:

 To borrow items from the library, check the library catalog to first find what you need.
 The library catalog is called SARA and can be searched by keyword, author, title, chapter, book or journal title, author/book title combination, or subject.
 The detailed record for each item allows you to:

-From the catalog’s main menu you can link to an alphabetical listing of databases and e-journals, review recent acquisitions, access course reserves and download the proxy instructions which allow you to access our electronic titles off campus.
+From the catalog’s main menu you can link to an alphabetical listing of databases, review recent acquisitions, access course reserves and download the proxy instructions which allow you to access our electronic titles off campus.

 If you have questions about using SARA, please consult a reference librarian.